redhat-nfvpe/onap-lab-experimental/doc/manager.md

 * Sets up network bridges to be used by our libvirt virtual machines, configured by `configuration/libvirt/networks/virtual-machine-control-plane.xml` and `configuration/libvirt/networks/openstack-control-plane.xml`
-* Creates and configures the "hypervisor" user
+* Creates and configures the "manager" user

 After it's done we will find some files under our `workspace/` directory:

-* `workspace/keys/root@hypervisor` and `workspace/keys/root@hypervisor.pub`
+* `workspace/keys/root@manager` and `workspace/keys/root@manager.pub`
-* `workspace/keys/hypervisor@hypervisor` and `workspace/keys/hypervisor@hypervisor.pub`
+* `workspace/keys/manager@manager` and `workspace/keys/manager@manager.pub`
-* `workspace/passwords/hypervisor@hypervisor`
+* `workspace/passwords/manager@manager`
-* `workspace/ssh.config` is updated for `hypervisor-root` and `hypervisor`
+* `workspace/ssh.config` is updated for `manager-root` and `manager`

 Our scripts will later on add more keys and passwords and keep `workspace/ssh.config` updated.
-That `ssh.config` file is especially useful: it configures custom hosts that we can use it to ssh from our orchestrator to our lab machines, including virtual machines running inside the Hypervisor and OpenStack infrastructure nodes.
+That `ssh.config` file is especially useful: it configures custom hosts that we can use it to ssh from our orchestrator to our lab machines, including virtual machines running inside the Manager and OpenStack infrastructure nodes.
 The `./ssh` and `./rsync` shortcuts use this config.
 Examples:

-    ./ssh hypervisor
+    ./ssh manager
-    ./ssh hypervisor-root "ls -al"
+    ./ssh manager-root "ls -al"
-    ./rsync myfile.txt hypervisor:/text/
+    ./rsync myfile.txt manager:/text/

 Now that we have libvirt installed we can also use its CLI, [virsh](https://libvirt.org/virshcmdref.html), via our shortcut:

-    hypervisor/virsh list
+    manager/virsh list

 Because we haven't created any virtual machines yet, the above should result in an empty table.
 But this will show results:

-    hypervisor/virsh net-list
+    manager/virsh net-list

 You should see the two networks we created in this step.

-(Note that if we have libvirt installed on our orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Hypervisor's instance via a "qemu+ssh:" or similar URI.)
+(Note that if we have libvirt installed on our orchestrator it would also be possible to connect [remotely](https://libvirt.org/remote.html) to the Manager's instance via a "qemu+ssh:" or similar URI.)

 Step 3: Prepare TripleO
 -----------------------

-Now that our Hypervisor is set up for hosting virtual machines we will prepare a virtual machine for installation of our OpenStack infrastructure manager, [TripleO](https://docs.openstack.org/tripleo-docs/latest/):
+Now that our Manager is set up for hosting virtual machines we will prepare a virtual machine for installation of our OpenStack infrastructure manager, [TripleO](https://docs.openstack.org/tripleo-docs/latest/):

-    hypervisor/tripleo/prepare
+    manager/tripleo/prepare

 What this script does: